-Report an issue with unauthorised developments and read about breaches of planning rules.
+Report an issue with unauthorised developments and read about how the council tackles breaches of planning control.

 Anyone receiving an enforcement notice for unauthorised development has a right of appeal.
 There is no fee for making an appeal, unless also applying for planning permission.
 All appeals must be received before the date the enforcement notice takes effect.
 Appeals are normally decided within 36 weeks.

 Restriction on properties and caravans used for holiday accommodation